barebox/barebox/Documentation/user/reboot-mode.rst

 =====

-Reboot modes can be stored on a syscon wrapping general purpose registers that survives warm resets.
+Reboot modes can be stored on a syscon wrapping general purpose registers that survive warm resets.
 If the system instead did reset via an external power management IC, the registers may lose their value.

 If such reboot mode storage is used, users must take care to use the correct reset provider.
 In barebox, multiple reset providers may co-exist.
-They ``reset`` command allows listing and choosing a specific reboot mode.
+The ``reset`` command allows listing and choosing a specific reboot mode.

 Disambiguation